mikedevelops/vanilla-drag/README.md

 ### [window]

 The current context's window object.
-99% of the time this will always be a case of passing in the global variable `window`.
+99% of the time this will always be a case of passing in the global `window` object.

 ### [HTMLElement]